 The primary reason that people use stump grinding is aesthetics and safety.
 There is a chance that a person could trip on a stump and get injured and means having to consciously avoid during lawn care.
 Stumps are also an eyesore that can ruin a well-manicured landscape and can attract pests including termites.
 For property owners that want to have a perfectly level inviting yard, it’s best to use stump removal, grade the soil, and plant grass or flower beds.
 If your plan is to replace a tree that’s been cut down it is a best practice to choose a spot near, but not exactly where the old tree was.
 You’d need at least a few feet to offer the new tree the space and minerals from the soil that it needs.
 Aside from keeping your landscaping looking great and avoiding injuries stump grinding isn’t absolutely necessary.

 How Much Does Stump Grinding Cost?

-Stump grinding costs vary depending on the type and size of the tree.
-The price range goes from about $40 to $400 for the largest stumps.
+Stump grinding costs about $40 to $400 for the largest stumps.
 The average stump grinding cost in Arizona is about $200.
-Apart from the diameter there are other factors that affect the cost of stump grinding including how hard it will be to get equipment to the stump, how hard the wood is, and if there is a limited amount of room to work.
+Apart from the diameter, there are other factors that affect the cost of stump grinding including how hard it will be to get equipment to the stump, how hard the wood is, and if there is a limited amount of room to work.
 On properties that have swimming pools, concrete or stone pavers, or fragile structures near the area where stump grinding is needed, extra precautions are taken to preserve the condition of your property.
-In some cases tree stumps are so minuscule that they can be removed with simple hand tools and some labor.
+In some cases, tree stumps are so minuscule that they can be removed with simple hand tools and some labor.

 What Happens To The Tree Roots?